The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Dynamical Equilibrium

-Finally, we note that we did not directly compute the two acceleration terms in \equs{accel}-\equm{accel_2}, which represent a temporal change to the velocity field in the filament.
-Directly evaluating these terms requires using multiple snapshots.
+Finally, we note that we did not directly compute the two acceleration terms in \equs{accel}-\equm{accel_2}, representing a temporal change in the velocity field in the filament.
+Direct evaluation of these terms requires the use of multiple snapshots.
 As detailed in Appendix \se{sim_numerics}, this is difficult due both to the time between adjacent snapshots being comparable to both the cooling time and the eddy crossing time of filament gas, and to complications in identifying the same volume elements in each adjacent timestep while the entire filament moves through the sheet.
-Therefore, we use \equ{summation_radial} and the corresponding equation for the axial terms to infer the acceleration terms from the difference between the gravitational, thermal, and inertial terms.
+Therefore, we use \equ{summation_radial} and the corresponding equation for the axial terms to infer the acceleration terms from the difference between the gravitational, thermal and inertial terms.